|Assistant director for audit and assurance, Stuart Cutts, tells us why internal controls on payments are so important|

 - Interrogate all expenditure using computer software to help provide assurance these controls are working.

-The importance of strong payment controls was highlighted in two recent local cases.
-In York, a local NHS surgery had £46,000 diverted by the practice manager to his own account1.
+The importance of strong payment controls was highlighted in two local cases.
+In York, a local NHS surgery had £46,000 diverted by the practice manager to his own account.
 Part of the fraud involved duplicating payments to legitimate suppliers.
 The manager was jailed for 20 months.

-In another case the Whitby Wildlife Sanctuary was subject to a bank mandate fraud2.
+In another case the Whitby Wildlife Sanctuary was subject to a bank mandate fraud (source: BBC News).
 The sanctuary was in email conversation with a regular supplier.
 It appears these emails were intercepted by a hacker who impersonated the supplier and provided their own BACs details resulting in £13,000 being lost.
-In our November 2018 alert we highlighted a similar instance where a council was similarly targeted and was defrauded of £16,000.
+This is known as whaling.

 Always remain vigilant.
 Ensure your own internal controls are well known and followed in every instance.